 In 2004, on the brink of signing a seven figure record deal, Montreea received devastating news after a doctor’s visit confirmed she was losing her ability to walk.
 Assuming her music career was over, Montreea quit music and began to devise a suicide plan.
 One day, a local minister who had heard a mixtape, encouraged Montreea to try singing gospel music.
 Montreea admits, “I had no desire to sing gospel music because few singers make it in gospel and I didn’t think I’d be embraced since I was openly gay and in a wheelchair.”
 While the wheelchair remained, homosexuality did not.
 Over the course of seven years, Montreea left her gay marriage, dropped the name Miss Money and began a grueling gospel tour.
 During this time, industry execs noticed her grind and she was cast in the sixth season of BET’s Sunday Best after beating out 15,000 singers.

 Montreea’s testimony of deliverance from sexual sin has been viewed online nearly 2 million times and is chronicled in the 2018 film, “Here’s My Heart”.
 Her book, My Escape from Sodom, will be available soon and details the winding music industry journey that nearly killed her.
 Though rebuilding her life and career from a wheelchair hasn’t been easy, Montreea jokes, “It’s better than a coffin.”
-She continues to record, produce and tour extensively sharing her cautionary tale of sex, sin and ambition.
+She continues to record, produce and tour extensively.
 Through it all, Montreea is still here.